awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `Types`
 Required
 One or more finding types in the format of `namespace/category/classifier` that classify a finding\.
+A finding provider can provide an initial value for this attribute\.
+Finding providers can update it only if it has not been updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+After the type is updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), it cannot be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
 **Type:** Array of 50 strings max
 + `namespace` *must* be a value from the predefined set of namespace values\.